Haveesh/pGCN-for-AD-and-PD-classification/README.md

 # pGCN for AD and PD Classification

-This project is implementation of population based GCN (pGCN) proposed by Parisot, S et.Al (https://arxiv.org/abs/1703.03020) on DTI data of ADNI and PPMI.
+This project is the implementation of population based GCN (pGCN) based on Parisot, S et.Al's  (https://arxiv.org/abs/1703.03020) on DTI data of ADNI and PPMI databases.
 We further use ensemble learning approach to boost the classification perfromance of pGCN.

 We provide an implementation applied to the [ADNI dataset](adni.loni.usc.edu/) for Alzheimer's disease diagnosis.

-Implementation on PPMI dataset for Parkinson's disease classification can also be done on the same lines.
+Implementation on PPMI dataset for Parkinson's disease classification can also be done on similar basis.

 #### INSTRUCTIONS TO RUN
-The data folder contains the sample structural connectivity matrices for a few subjects with corresponding ids generated from DTI data(.npy files).
-These files are generated after the raw DTI data from ADNI repository is pre-processed.
-It also contains the data lists for training.
-It also contains the MRI and DTI data description files of ADNI and PPMI databases,
+The data folder contains the samples of structural connectivity matrices(.npy files) of four subjects with corresponding subject ids These files are generated after the raw DTI data from ADNI repository is pre-processed.
+It contains the data lists for training, and the MRI and DTI data description files from ADNI and PPMI databases.

-There are two subfolders in the code folder. 'pGCN' is the normal implementation without ensemble learning and 'ensemble_pGCN' is the ensemble learning with pgcn.
+There are two subfolders in the code folder. 'pGCN' is the implementation without ensemble learning and 'ensemble_pGCN' is the implementation of ensemble learning on pGCN.

 To run the programme, you will need to install the implementation of graph convolutional networks (GCN) by Kipf et al.